How To Use Hiking Poles And Trekking Poles

-Have an outstanding appearance, lightweight, has a good grip, and easy to pack.
-The cons are not affordable, not lasting longer in comparison with other aluminum poles.
+Have an outstanding appearance, is lightweight, has a good grip, and is easy to pack.
+The cons are not affordable, not last longer in comparison with other aluminum poles.

 With a compact and light design, it is at the top of the must-buy brand.
 It has an added foam grip below the handle.
 Also, the locking mechanism is simple, durable, and can not be broken as fast as Leki.

 Because of the compact feature, Black Diamond tends not to last long.
 The locking system is AMAZING, but the outlook is not perfect compared with Leki.
 Finally, there is no anti-shock gadget provided.

 REI is chosen to be the best-rated hiking poles.
 It is an affordable trekking pole that varies in many hand sizes.
 The shaft material is aluminum which can be stable even under heavy stress.
 The wrist strap is adjusted and has soft finishes on hand, …